BBugarcic/portfolio/README.md

 Ruby 2.3.1

 #### Deployed on Heroku
-Live version of my portfolio you can find [here](https://branislav-bugarcic.herokuapp.com)
+Live version deployed on Heroku is [here](https://branislav-bugarcic.herokuapp.com).